 Objectives and Targets

-- To result in higher economic viability and investment security of processing operations [Measurement: 1 invention disclosure and strategy document to illustrate viability of new technology]
+To result in higher economic viability and investment security of processing operations [Measurement: Potential H2020 application]

 The solution begins in work package 1 with the collation of the current research activities and desk based studies the research team at University of Limerick into a comprehensive literature review of CRM recovery techniques, database and surveys.
-This report will be distributed among the steering committee members and work shop held with key industry to select a optimised recovery methodology using a statically based system called variation mode and effect analysis.
+This report will be distributed among the steering committee members and reviewed with key industry to guide on the selection of an optimised recovery methodology.
 The chosen hydrometallurgy based processes will then be trialled in work package 2 and understanding gained on how to optimise the process to maximise CRM recovery.
 The result of the trials will be reported and key influencing factors on the recovery rates and efficiencies will be specified.
 An evaluation of the process from an environmental perspective will also be undertaken.
 The potential to automate the process will be investigated in WP3 and process layout and model of the system developed as relevant to the findings.
 The commercialisation viability of the process will be investigated in work package 4 and exploration of European funding to take the technology to pilot stage.